dan-shah/streamlit-grader/README.md

 - Python 3.7+
 - Google API key with access to Gemini
-- PDF files for solutions and submissions
+- PDF files for assignments (with rubric), solutions, and submissions
 - Docker (optional, for containerized deployment)

 ## Note